atavares2002/atavares_blog/README.md

 ### Where can I find it?

 It is available at:
-Open [https://blog.atavares.com](https://blogatavares.com) to view it in your browser.
+ [blog.atavares.com](https://blog.atavares.com) to view it in your browser.
 [Deployed with Vercel](https://vercel.com/)